 - Forty-three (43) Trustees are “General Trustees," none of whom are employees of, nor hold office in, the City of New York;

-- Four (4) Trustees are Ex Officio Trustees, and include the Borough President of Manhattan; the Commissioner of the Department of Parks & Recreation of the City of New York; the President & CEO of Central Park Conservancy; the Central Park Administrator (if a different individual than the person holding the title of President & CEO); and the President of the Women's Committee;
+- Four (4) Trustees are Ex Officio Trustees, and include the Borough President of Manhattan; the Commissioner of NYC Parks; the President & CEO of Central Park Conservancy; the Central Park Administrator (if a different individual than the person holding the title of President & CEO); and the President of the Women's Committee;

 - Up to two (2) Trustees are elected by the Board as “Community Trustees,” who represent the interests of the communities surrounding Central Park;